-\textbf{Sampling Strategy:} In this work, we by default adopt a simple strategy: sampling twice uniformly in each epoch training.
-A more delicate strategy could improve the performance.
-However, it is not the main focus of this work.
+\paragraph{Sampling Strategy.} We adopt a simple sampling strategy for DLDR: sampling twice uniformly in each epoch training.
+A more delicate strategy is promising to improve the performance.
+For sampling epochs, we expect that the best performance will be obtained with sampling right before the overfitting.
+Sampling in the start of the training is not good, as the subspace cannot be well estimated.
+We conduct DLDR with a bit more epochs in a safe region when the overfitting certainly has not happened.
 The dimensionality of the subspace $d$ is set to $80$ on CIFAR-10 for single-step AT by default.
 We provide a detailed sampling strategy in \cref{sec:samplingstragegy}.

-\textbf{Training Performance:} In \cref{fig:grad_norm_curve}, we demonstrate that Sub-AT can successfully control the average gradient norm under a constant low level, thereby resolving both catastrophic overfitting and robust overfitting meanwhile significantly improving the robustness performance.
-Then in \cref{fig:lr}, we demonstrate that Sub-AT is also highly robust to a wide range of learning rates and can converge even with only a constant learning rate.
-Notably, with a large learning rate, Sub-AT can converge in a few epochs and keep the performance without catastrophic overfitting.
-Thus our Sub-AT fundamentally overcomes the sensitivity to learning rates and obtains true robustness to overfitting.
-In this work, we set the learning rate as 1 by default for both stable and efficient training.
+\paragraph{Training Performance.} In \cref{fig:grad_norm_curve}, we demonstrate that Sub-AT successfully controls the average gradient norm under a constant low level, thereby resolving both catastrophic and robust overfitting meanwhile significantly improving the robustness performance.
+Then in \cref{fig:lr}, we demonstrate that Sub-AT is highly robust to a wide range of learning rates and can converge only with a constant learning rate.
+Notably, with a large learning rate, Sub-AT can converge quickly in a few epochs and keep the performance without overfitting.
+Thus Sub-AT fundamentally overcomes the sensitivity to learning rates and obtains true robustness to overfitting.
+In this work, we set the constant learning rate as 1 by default for both stable and efficient training.

-\textbf{Computational Analysis:} The computational overhead of Sub-AT consists of two parts: DLDR and training in subspace.
-The DLDR part contains two stages: sampling and decomposition.
-The time consumption on the decomposition can be negligible compared to the sampling as it only involves a spectral decomposition of a $t \times t$ matrix and two matrix productions.
+\paragraph{Computational Analysis.} The computational overhead of Sub-AT consists of two parts: DLDR and subspace training.
+The DLDR part contains two steps: sampling and decomposition.
+The time consumption on the decomposition is negligible compared to the sampling as it only involves a spectral decomposition of a $t \times t$ matrix and two matrix productions.
 The training of Sub-AT has almost the same computational complexity as the standard AT with little additional cost on the gradient projection.
-Detailed time consumption analysis on CIFAR-10 is illustrated in \cref{fig:timeconsumption}.
-We can find that our Sub-AT reduces the total training time overhead compared to standard AT training as it only requires sampling a small piece of the trajectory with very efficient training in the subspace.
+Detailed computational analysis on CIFAR-10 is illustrated in \cref{fig:timeconsumption}.
+We observe that Sub-AT reduces total training time overhead compared to standard AT training as it only samples a piece of the trajectory with efficient training in the subspace.